Volunteer Abroad Thailand: Ko Lanta Animal Welfare

 The 2004 tsunami hit Ko Lanta hard, but major reconstruction work has removed any indication of the destruction.
 The only reminder of the rebuilding work is the large number of stray cats and dogs which were left here by workers.
 The increasing number of stray cats and dogs became more and more of a problem for the locals.

 For this reason, the project was launched in 2010 to take up the cause of stray animals.
-The project tries to improve the situation for stray dogs and cats through an extensive sterilisation programme and in 2010 an Animal Sterilisation Centre was built.
-In this way, uncontrolled breeding can be prevented and the animals are no longer exposed to hunger, injury, disease and violent death.
+The project tries to improve the situation for stray dogs and cats through an extensive sterilisation programme, and in 2010 an Animal Sterilisation Centre was built.
+In this way, uncontrolled breeding can be prevented, and the animals are no longer exposed to hunger, injury, disease and violent death.
 This animal welfare project also deals with sick and injured animals.
+The animals will be rehomed as soon as they are stable and healthy.
 A mobile clinic visits the neighbouring islands to sterilise and inoculate the animals there.
-At the same time, the initiative endeavours to make the locals aware of the strays’ predicament and respect them.
-To do this, the situation is explained to children in schools in order to create a better relationship between man and animal.